Andynoid/StudyMethod/Notes on How to win friends and influence people.md

 ### A sure way of making enemies and how to avoid it.
+## Principle 2: Show respect for the other person's opinions.
+Never say, " you are wrong."
 > Over three hundred years ago Galileo said:
 You cannot teach a man anything; you can only help him to find it within himself.